Converting your IRA to Gold

-To begin with, we'll look at Stocks, Bonds, and cash since those are the three assets you can hold in your current IRA.
-(Mutual funds and ETFs are just derivatives of Stocks and Bonds.)
+Before diving into Gold, let's take a quick look at Stocks, Bonds, and cash since those are the three assets you can hold in your current IRA.
+(Mutual funds and ETFs are just baskets of Stocks and Bonds.)

-Next, we'll talk about self-directed IRAs, Real Estate, and Precious metals.
+Next, we'll talk about self-directed IRAs and how they can be used to hold Real Estate and Precious metals.

 Finally, we'll summarize everything we've talked about and draw some conclusions.

-The S&P 500 and Dow Jones Industrial Average indexes peaked in January of 2022 and, like the NASDAQ, have been heading steadily lower.
-The Dow has managed to stay above the official level of a bear market but the S&P 500 has dipped into bear territory twice so far in 2022.
-After the July rally and subsequent decline, the Dow is down 15% from its peak and the S&P 500 is down 18%.
+The S&P 500 and Dow Jones Industrial Average indexes peaked in January of 2022 and, like the NASDAQ, headed steadily lower.
+The Dow has managed to stay above the official level of a bear market (20% decline from peak) but the S&P 500 has dipped into bear territory multiple times.
+As of 8 May 2023, the Dow is down 9% from its peak and the S&P 500 is down 14%.

 The outlook for the Stock markets is not good, to say the least.
 Both the United States and Europe are heading into recessions and corporate earnings are falling.
-Quantitative tightening from the US Federal Reserve is placing additional downward pressure on equity markets.
+Rising interest rates and Quantitative Tightening from the US Federal Reserve are placing additional downward pressure on equity markets.

-Unfortunately, this long-lasting bull market ended in March 2022 and it appears that we have entered a new era of persistently rising interest rates (Bond prices fall as interest rates rise).
-The last bear market in Bonds lasted 18 years (1963 to 1981) so it is reasonable to expect that Bond prices will be declining for years to come.
+Unfortunately, this long-lasting bull market has ended and it appears that we have entered a new era of persistently rising interest rates.
+Bond prices fall as interest rates rise so it is reasonable to expect that Bond prices will decline for years to come.

 Cash (the US Dollar)

-Most people don't think of cash as an Investment because it doesn't pay dividends and its value doesn't increase.
+Most people don't think of cash as an Investment because it doesn't pay dividends and its nominal value doesn't increase.
 It's important, however, to talk about cash because it is one of the few assets you can hold in your existing IRA.
-If you get tired of watching your Stocks and Bonds drop in price you have the option of selling those assets and sitting in cash.
+If you get tired of watching your Stocks and Bonds drop in price you can sell those assets and sit in cash.

-Unfortunately, Inflation is causing cash to rapidly lose its value.
-Think about your experience at the gas station and grocery store this year.
-How much value has your cash lost?
+Unfortunately, Inflation is causing cash to rapidly lose its real value (Purchasing power).
+Think about your experience at the gas station and grocery store over the past 12 months - how much value has your cash lost?

-So now we've looked at the assets you can hold in your existing IRA account: Stocks, Bonds, and cash.
-All of them are currently in downtrends that are likely to continue for the next few years at least.
+We've examined the assets you can hold in your existing IRA account: Stocks, Bonds, and cash.
+All of those assets are currently in downtrends that are likely to continue for the next few years.

 What are the alternatives?
 If traditional Investments don't make sense right now, where else can you put your hard-earned money?

-The most common alternative Investments are Real Estate and Precious metals.
-Fortunately, these assets can be purchased and held using a self-directed IRA.
+The most common alternative Investments are Real Estate and Precious metals and both of these assets can be purchased and held using a self-directed IRA.

 Real Estate is a time-tested Investment.
 Many middle-class Americans have grown wealthy by purchasing Real Estate and renting it to others.
 If you live in an area where Real Estate isn't currently in a bubble you might want to investigate this option.
 If, however, you live in an area where Real Estate prices have risen substantially in recent years, be careful.
 Mortgage rates are rising dramatically and there are signs that the current Real Estate bubble is popping.